pavanky/result_simulator/README.md

 I developed this on Linux.
 It should work without a problem on other OS as well.

+- Build
     - run `make` to build
     - alternatively `go build src/simulate.go` should work also

+- Run
+   - `./simulate path/to/data/directory`

 **Output**